-PREAMBLE
+1 PREAMBLE

-- 5 After consultation with members of the student body, and to effect more extensive involvement in campus - 6 governance through a University Assembly and constituent assemblies' representatives of faculty, students, and - 7 employees, the President, through the authority granted him by the Board of Trustees, hereby establishes this Charter - 8 for the Student Assembly of Cornell University.
+- After consultation with members of the student body, and to effect more extensive involvement in campus - 3 governance through a University Assembly and constituent assemblies' representatives of faculty, students, and - employees, the President, through the authority granted him by the Board of Trustees, hereby establishes this Charter - 5 for the Student Assembly of Cornell University.

-9 ARTICLE I: NAME
+6 ARTICLE I: NAME

-The name of this organization shall be the Student Assembly of Cornell University (herein after referred to as the SA).
+The name of this organization shall be the Student Assembly of Cornell University (herein after referred to as the Assembly).

-ARTICLE II: OBJECT
+9 ARTICLE II: OBJECT

-- 12 The object of this assembly shall be to effect more extensive involvement in campus governance in the undergraduate - student body.
-This is accomplished by charging the assembly with the authority and the responsibility to examine any - 14 matters which involve the interests or concern the welfare of the student community and to make proposals - 15 concerning those issues to the appropriate officers or decision-making bodies of the University.
+- 10 The object of this assembly shall be to effect more extensive involvement in campus governance in the undergraduate - student body.
+This is accomplished by charging the assembly with the authority and the responsibility to examine any - 12 matters which involve the interests or concern the welfare of the student community and to make proposals concerning - those issues to the appropriate officers or decision-making bodies of the University.

-16 ARTICLE III: AUTHORITY AND RESPONSIBILITY
+ARTICLE III: AUTHORITY AND RESPONSIBILITY